 The frame of this power wall is made out of wood.
 I really should have used something non-flammable to mount everything to, but I could not find a metal cabinet or something similar in the right size.
 I also didn’t want to spend $150 on an enclosure, so wood it is.
-With all the testing I have done on these cells, and individually fusing each one, I do not think there will be any problems.
-I will be constantly monitor this looking for heaters, and checking voltages.
+With all the testing I have done on these cells (see here for my cell testing procedure), and individually fusing each one, I do not think there will be any problems.
+I will be constantly monitoring this looking for heaters, and checking voltages.

 Each parallel group is separated with a piece of 1×3, which I mounted the aluminum bus bars on top of.
 Once all 8 bus bars were mounted, I started adding the packs in, balancing capacities as best I could while at it.
 I used an impact driver to tighten all the screws – I had previously replaced the aging NiCad in the impact driver with 18650s, and it’s still working great.
 I did run in to one 3D printed holder that I stripped, but thankfully it was at the end of one of the bus bars, so it was an easy replacement.